-The Kansas Clean Air Act is an effective public health strategy aimed at reducing the negative consequences of second-hand smoke exposure.
+The Kansas Clean Air Act is an effective public health strategy aimed at reducing the negative consequences of second-hand smoke and vape cloud exposure.
 We oppose efforts to diminish the effectiveness of the law through exemptions that provide no public benefit and would negatively impact the health of Kansans.